Settings

 Algorithms and formulas to understand

-- How settings sync between devices: settings are stored server-side and load automatically on any device after sign-in
+- How settings sync between devices: settings are stored in your account and load automatically on any device after sign-in

 - How the confirmed levels parameters (count, allowed difference) affect the strictness of level detection